-Camping, however, is definitely not for everyone, especially people who don’t like bugs, sleeping outdoors or being without internet.
-For those who don’t like to “rough it” in the woods, a new trend has emerged called “glamping”, which stands for glamorous camping.
-Glamping is a way for people to enjoy the outdoors with the luxury of modern day technology, sleeping in a bed and having running showers and a bathroom.
+Camping, however, is not for everyone, especially people who don’t like bugs, sleeping outdoors, or being without internet.
+For those who don’t want to “rough it” in the woods, there’s another option called “glamping,” which stands for glamorous camping.
+Glamping is a way for people to enjoy the outdoors with the luxury of modern-day technology, sleeping in a bed, and having running showers and a bathroom.

-For those who prefer to rough it the good old fashion way with a tent and sleeping bag, here are some simple tips to help you have a successful, safe and eco-friendly camping trip.
+For those who prefer to rough it the good old fashion way with a tent and sleeping bag, here are some simple tips to help you have a successful, safe, eco-friendly camping trip.

 – Borrow or rent gear if possible.
 Especially for beginners, there is no real reason to invest in expensive camping gear if you aren’t sure you will go again.
 It’s wasteful to buy excessive supplies only to let them sit in your basement.
-See if a friend can lend you gear that you will need like a tent, sleeping bags, backpacks, a portable grill, etc. You can also buy used gear at a lower cost on Craigslist or places like FreeCycle.
-Also, be on the look out for sales at outdoor stores like REI.
+See if a friend can lend you the gear you need, such as a tent, sleeping bags, backpacks, a portable grill, etc. You can also buy used equipment at a lower cost on Craigslist or places like FreeCycle.
+Also, be on the lookout for sales at outdoor stores like REI.

 – Camp close to home.
 Who says you need to go far from home to have a good time?
 Camping closer to home reduces travel time as well as your carbon footprint.
-There are thousands of campsites all across the U.S., find one that’s closest to you online at FreeCampsites.net, GoCampingAmerica.com or ReserveAmerica.com.
+There are thousands of campsites across the U.S.; find one closest to you online at FreeCampsites.net, GoCampingAmerica.com, or ReserveAmerica.com.

 – Stay on marked trails and don’t disturb the area.
 Marked trails are there for a reason.
-Staying from those trails can leave frail eco-systems vulnerable to damage that can take years to repair.
+Straying from those trails can leave frail ecosystems vulnerable to damage that can take years to repair.

 – Bring reusable utensils and plates.
 While disposable plates and utensils may seem like the more convenient option to bring along when camping, the excessive use of these products can be wasteful.
-Plus, you have to carry your trash with you anyways so it can end up being more of a hassle.
+Plus, you have to carry your trash with you anyway so it can become more of a hassle.
 Bring just enough reusable plates and utensils that are needed for lighter and more eco-friendly travel.

 – Bring non-toxic, biodegradable soap.
-Depending on the campsite where you are staying, you may or may not have running water and/or a shower.
-This means you may have to shower as well as was dishes outdoors.
-Don’t expose the environment to harmful soaps that contain chemicals, instead bring with you non-toxic and biodegradable soap.
+Depending on the campsite you stay in, you may have running water and/or a shower.
+This means you may have to shower as well as wash dishes outdoors.
+Don’t expose the environment to harmful soaps that contain chemicals.
+Instead, bring along non-toxic and biodegradable soap.
 Some good options to consider are Campsuds Nalgene for all-purpose cleaning and Dr. Bronner’s Biodegradable Soap.

 – Be careful when building a campfire.
-What’s camping without a campfire to cozy up to at night to make s’mores?
-Campfires should be constructed carefully however.
-Always use a campfire that’s already been built instead of building a new one.
-If you must build a new campfire, make sure to build it away from dry grass or overhanging branches.
-Also, don’t cut down live trees to use for the campfire, instead use branches that are already on the ground or bring your own.
+What’s camping without a campfire to make s’mores and gather around for stories?
+However, campfires should be constructed carefully.
+Always build upon a previously used campfire site rather than create a new one.
+If you must make a new campfire, build it away from dry grass or overhanging branches.
+Also, don’t cut down live trees for the campfire; instead, use branches already on the ground or bring your own.

-If you keep these basic principles in mind, you should have a great trip while minimally effecting the environment and minimizing your carbon footprint as much as possible.
+If you keep these basic principles in mind, you should have a great trip while minimally affecting the environment and minimizing your carbon footprint as much as possible.